Al-Rahman al-Rahim Mosque

-The Al-Rahman al-Rahim Mosque or el-Rahman el-Raheem Mosque (مسجد الرحمن الرحيم) is a mosque in Cairo, Egypt.
-It is located in the Abbassiya neighborhood, on Salah Salem Street.
+The Al-Rahman al-Rahim Mosque, also known as the el-Rahman el-Raheem Mosque (مسجد الرحمن الرحيم) is a mosque located in the Abbassiya neighbourhood, on Salah Salem Street, in Cairo, Egypt.

+Overview

 Completed in 2009, the mosque was funded by an Egyptian businessman and is famous for its Islamic motifs from various Islamic architectural styles.

+The architectural shape of the mosque was designed so that the outer shape served as a façade of the northern air, so that it would enter from the outer sahn to the mosque, where the windows were used to help rise and exit the hot air.
+Bathrooms were placed in a location that allowed them to ventilate properly, taking into account the absence of smells inside the mosque.
+As for the outer space, it was shaded by shade trees so it will be shaded in the summer and warm in the winter.
+The leaves of these trees fall in the winter and allow the sun to reach and warm the place.
+The comfortable Earth colors are used to provide comfort and peace of mind to the worshipers.

 Many wedding celebrations, known as "Katb Ketab", and high-profile funerals have been held at the mosque since its establishment.